programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 The aspect ratio can be taken from the browser window's dimensions, and you will later add a function so that it is updated if the browser window is resized.
 The units for three.js are metres, so this camera will not render anything on the screen that is nearer than 0.1 m or further than 10 m.
 When moving the camera is introduced later, you will see objects disappear if they get too close.

 The camera and other positions are set using x, y, and z coordinates.
 As mentioned previously, x is left (-) and right (+), y is down (-) and up (+) and z is depth or far away from the viewer/‘into the screen’ (-) and near the viewer/‘coming out from the screen’ (+).
 Here, the camera is set at a height of 1.6m (y = 1.6), slightly above ground level.
-The z coordinate for the camera is set at 3m, as if you are standing a short distance away from the scene.
+The z coordinate for the camera is set at 3 m, as if you are standing a short distance away from the scene.

 #### 3. Rendering the Scene